 office hrs:M 9:30am - 4:30pm | T Virtual | W 9:00am-5:00pm | Th 8:30am-7:00pm | F 8:30am-4pm

 I am an Instructional Technologist at Northwestern School of Professional Studies and a part-time filmmaker.
 I gained an appreciation for technology, design, and learning while growing up near Detroit, where my parents and many of my extended family work in the automotive industry and local school systems.
 Summers were spent working in the wilderness of the Upper Peninsula, where I learned construction and outdoor survival skills.
 My propensity for creating things manually, combined with a passion for visual arts and communication, has led to a fulfilling career in multimedia storytelling, often developing experiences, environments, and interfaces that promote critical thinking and collaboration.

 I have both a BA and an MS in Communications from Grand Valley State University.
-I currently reside in Edgewater with my fiancée and some exotic houseplants.
+I currently reside in Edgewater with my wife, our Betta fish, and some exotic houseplants.
 I believe that challenging oneself is important to personal and professional growth and enjoy working on crazy projects with like-minded riffraff.
 I would also like to find a better thesaurus.

 Posts by: Aaron Bannasch

 Have you ever wondered how the photos on social media look so glamorous?
 Even the most self-produced “selfies” typically have a lot of effort put into them that may not be apparent in the seemingly effortless final product.
 In addition to the positioning of the camera lens and subject, using makeup, photographic filters, and editing software, the lighting is a big factor in the quality of an image.
 The How To Guides section of the Distance Learning website has some tips for lighting for video recordings.
 This blog post will explain a few cinematography concepts that can make anyone look